American Country Countdown: History

 Singer Don Bowman was the first host of the countdown, which was originally three hours long.
 Bustany was the producer, Hugh Cherry was the head writer, and Bowman was also a writer.
 There was editing help from Bustany, who was the head writer and producer of AT40.

 In June 1974, Bustany stepped aside from his duties in order to focus on AT40 and tapped Bob Kingsley, who had been program director at country station KLAC-Los Angeles, to be ACC's producer.
 It was under Kingsley's watch that the program began to increase in popularity, as more and more stations picked up the countdown.

 On May 6, 1978, Kingsley took on the added responsibility of hosting ACC.
 Don Bowman had not made any mention that he would be departing the program on the previous show; Kingsley informed the audience that Bowman had left the program to pursue other aspects of his career.

 The show grew slowly, with fewer than 100 stations the first year before passing the 300-affiliate mark in 1980.

 Beginning with the broadcast on January 11, 1986, ACC was expanded to four hours, adding several new features, including an "ACC Archives" feature (similar to one featured on American Top 40 several years earlier, with a chronological playback of No. 1 hits of the 1970s, and later, the 1980s) and an "ACC Calendar", spotlighting an artist, song, important innovation, or event in country music.

 Kingsley hosted the program until December 2005, with his last show being a regular countdown airing Christmas weekend.
 Like Bowman before him, he never told the audience he would be leaving; in this instance, Kingsley was leaving to host the new Bob Kingsley's Country Top 40.
-After three weeks of substitute hosts, Brooks assumed the hosting duties as of January 21, 2006, a job he's held since.
+After three weeks of substitute hosts, Kix Brooks of Brooks & Dunn assumed the hosting duties as of January 21, 2006.

+On November 25, 2024, Westwood One announced that Brooks would step down at the end of the year.
+Effective the weekend of January 4, 2025 Ryan Fox, morning DJ at Cumulus-owned KPLX in Dallas, will host the program.